BestTimesToVisit.com Logo

 nature

-Wake before dawn to witness the sun paint the sky in fiery hues from the rim of the Boquerón volcano crater.
-The cool morning air is crisp, and the panoramic views of the surrounding landscape, dotted with coffee plantations, are simply unforgettable.
+Wake before dawn to witness the sun paint the sky in fiery hues from the crater rim of Boquerón National Park.
+The cool morning air is crisp, and the vastness of the crater, with its vibrant green slopes, offers a profound sense of natural wonder.
 Pack a thermos of El Salvador's finest coffee to savor the moment.

 Best time: November-April